lgatto/QFeaturesScpWorkshop2021/README.md

 general context of MS-based proteomics data manipulation.
 The [second vignette](https://lgatto.github.io/QFeaturesScpWorkshop2021/articles/v02-scp.html) focuses on single-cell application and introduces the `scp` package as an extension of `QFeatures`.
-This second vignette also provides an exercise that gives the attendee the opportunity to apply the learned concepts to reproduce a published analysis on a subset of a real data set.
+This second vignette also provides exercises that give the attendee the opportunity to apply the learned concepts to reproduce a published analysis on a subset of a real data set.